 The best and most beautiful way to celebrate the wide scope of all that humanity has to offer is through stories written by as many different people as possible.

-We Are All Struggling, You Are Not Alone
+We Are All Struggling With Imposter Syndrome, You Are Not Alone

 When you’re so busy focusing on the things you feel you’re weak at, and are sure everybody else can see those weaknesses too, remember we are all doing the same in reverse.